timmahrt/gamecorpus/README.md

 # gamecorpus
-A web frontend for search a corpus of video game texts
+A web frontend for searching a corpus of video game texts